DaVikingMan/FalconXOS/README.md

 You may have noticed that at the top of the README that it says FalconXOS : a Operating Shell

-Well we wanted to make modify some principles used to make a terminal
+Well I wanted to make modify some principles used to make a terminal

 First,

 Defination of Operating Shell-
 This part has been removed and will be added when FalconXOS will be completely released.

-This is different from a terminal as a terminal is a shell which directly gives command to the Operating System.

 # Now you may ask that why build a Operating Shell?